- Patient & Visitor Information

 For more information about these meetings, please call (803) 434-4751.

 Palmetto Health encourages investigator initiated research.
-Explanation and tips on the protocol development and Palmetto Health’s review process can be found in the Clinical Research Handbook.
+Explanation and tips on the protocol development and Palmetto Health’s review process can be found in the Investigator's Guide.
 Please feel free to contact the individuals listed in the document for assistance throughout your research project.

 Palmetto Health supports the scholarly efforts of our residents and fellows.
 The process for resident and fellow research is outlined in Flowchart 4.
 The Richland Memorial Hospital Research and Education Foundation recognizes the importance of resident involvement in research activities as part of a comprehensive graduate medical education experience.
 It therefore wishes to support meritorious, resident-initiated projects primarily in the areas of health care delivery and social science research and to a lesser extent in clinical and basic research through the Grant In Aid program.
 More information, including the clinical research handbook, call for proposals and necessary applications, can be found on the residency section of the Palmetto Health website at http://residency.palmettohealth.org/body.cfm?id=356